AnonymerNiklasistanonym/MarkTeX/typescript_express/README.md

 TODO: Currently there is a problem when forwarding the port from the docker machine to the host computer.
 Until this is resolved you can access the website via the IP address from `docker inspect <CONTAINER_ID> | grep IPAddress` and the original port (`8080`).

-TODO: Move docker file in directory `docker` for a better structure.

 ---

 Clean docker files for the latest version if the normal way is always using the first build: